Corporal John Frank Russell Bray

 On 12th February 1918 he was admitted to the 9th Australian Field Ambulance with influenza.
 This was a dangerous disease to have in an area with a lot of people who would continue to spread the infection.
 Many people died with this disease which could cause trouble breathing or shortness of breath, chest pain or pressure, seizures and/or severe weakness or muscle pain.

 There was no effective medical treatment for Influenza.
 The Army Nurse Corps was critical for soldier’s care.
 Symptom management by skilled supportive nursing care was the best predictor of positive patient outcomes and decreases in mortality rates.
 This care consisted of duties such as administering medications, monitoring vital signs, fever control, providing hydration, rest, dressing changes, open-air therapy, bed baths, clean bedding, feeding, back and chest rubs with camphorated sweet oil, and cleaning the ward.
-However, John had a mild case and rejoined his unit on 23rd February 1918
+However, Frank had a mild case and rejoined his unit on 23rd February 1918

 PROMOTION TO LANCE CORPORAL